-- (a) may endeavour, by all reasonable and equitable means, to resolve by conciliation an appeal that is the subject of the proceedings; and - (b) shall take all steps that it considers reasonable and equitable in the circumstances to effect an amicable settlement of the matter. - 165.
-(1) The Tribunal may, in hearing and determining an appeal made to the Tribunal, make any investigation it considers necessary for the purposes of determining the appeal.
+- (a) may endeavour, by all reasonable and equitable means, to resolve by conciliation an appeal that is the subject of the proceedings; and - (b) shall take all steps that it considers reasonable and equitable in the circumstances to effect an amicable settlement of the matter.

-Procedure of Tribunal
+Procedure of Tribunal.

+167. (1) The Tribunal may, in hearing and determining an appeal made to the Tribunal, make any investigation it considers necessary for the purposes of determining the appeal.

-- (2) The Tribunal shall set the time, place, and the date for a hearing and determination of an appeal and shall notify the parties to the appeal of the time, place, and the date of the hearing. - (3) No decision shall be made by the Tribunal without giving the parties to the appeal an opportunity to make representations either orally or in writing or both. - (4) Parties to an appeal shall pay their own costs. - (5) Except if the Tribunal decides otherwise, appeals shall be held in camera and may be heard in any place or community. - 166.
-The Tribunal may, in determining an appeal submitted to it pursuant to the provisions of this Act, make an order relating to one or more of the following:
+(2) The Tribunal shall set the time, place, and the date for a hearing and determination of an appeal and shall notify the parties to the appeal of the time, place, and the date of the hearing.

+(3) No decision shall be made by the Tribunal without giving the parties to the appeal an opportunity to make representations either orally or in writing or both.

+(4) Parties to an appeal shall pay their own costs.

+(5) Except if the Tribunal decides otherwise, appeals shall be held in camera and may be heard in any place or community.